 9. Focus on your diet.

-Sadly, the Western diet is overly reliant on processed and refined foods which wreak havoc on our guts.
+Sadly, the Western diet is overly reliant on processed and refined foods, which wreak havoc on our gut health.

-A recent study has suggested that deficiencies in key nutrients like Omega-3 fatty acids, B-vitamins, Zinc, Magnesium, and Vitamin D can cause depressive symptoms.
+A recent study has suggested deficiencies in key nutrients like Omega-3 fatty acids, B vitamins, Zinc, Magnesium, and Vitamin D can cause depressive symptoms.

 In the same study, participants who strictly adhered to the Mediterranean Diet showed a 30% reduced risk of developing depression.
 The most common recommendations for dietary intervention to treat depression and anxiety?
 Fruit, vegetables, fiber, and fish.

-A fabulous diet alone will not cure a mental illness, but it CAN improve symptoms and aid in a long term recovery and treatment plan.
-If you want a lifestyle that is designed to help you better cope with stress, you need to clean up your diet.
+A fabulous diet alone will not cure a mental illness, but it CAN improve symptoms and aid in a long-term recovery and treatment plan.
+If you want a lifestyle designed to help you better cope with stress, you need to clean up your diet.

 It’s amazing how addicted to the drama of everyday life we can be.
-If you, like millions of people, catch yourself constantly checking social media, you’re intentionally exposing yourself to a number of stressors.
+If you, like millions of people, catch yourself constantly checking social media, you’re intentionally exposing yourself to several stressors.

 These things are designed to keep you stressed and wanting more.